giantswarm/docs/src/content/advanced/gitops/environments/index.md

   - ../../../../../../../../bases/environments/regions/eu-central
 ```

-> Note that we use the extra configs feature of App CR to patch in additional layers of configurations for out Application.
+__Note__:  We use the extra configs feature of App CR to patch in additional layers of configurations for out Application.
 You can read more about this feature [here](https://docs.giantswarm.io/app-platform/app-configuration/#extra-configs).

 ## Tips for developing environments

 For complex clusters, you can end up merging a lot of layers of templates and configurations.
-In order to keep sanity, it's very important to stablish a good priority system and respect it every time.
+In order to keep sanity, it's very important to establish a good priority system and respect it every time.

 For example, reserve priority values for different levels: